So it’s been a while!

 And then I saw some of Aires Libres, where this beautiful art installation hangs all summer.

 While in Montreal I especially enjoyed the slower-paced, old-world feel of things.
 Meals were prepared and enjoyed together, mornings were for waking up slowly.
 I loved the fact that I could walk to a bakery for coffee and a croissant early in the morning and watch the streets come to life.
 It is definitely somewhere I’d like to return to.

 Finally, I got on the last bus of my trip for a twelve-hour journey back to Philadelphia, where my dad picked me up.
-We did a bit of fangirling before heading home.
+We did a bit of fangirling with the Super Bowl trophy before heading home.

 I’m really glad that I took this trip, and I definitely plan to Workaway again in the future, as it’s such a great way of learning new skills and meeting new people while experiencing different environments.
 While ideally, I would have traveled longer, this shorter trip gave me insight about myself and how I deal with traveling independently.
 I found that I am perfectly capable of figuring things out for myself, but that the people I met are really what made the experience.
 I was also once again reminded of how few material things I really needed, and was overwhelmed by the sheer amount of stuffin my house when I returned.
 In the same vein, I found the feeling of being able to carry everything I needed on my back was quite empowering, as was the ability to rely on my own feet for transportation.
 So in a word, this trip made me think deeply about simplicity, and that is what I want to take away from it.
 We don’t need much, but we need each other.